sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-3.md

 Vertical sections: sections and columns
 ----

-To give a broad overview using vertical sections for columns:
+To give a broad overview using vertical sections for columns, the following image shows capturing numbered sections and their columns with these steps:

+1 define a section

+2. define a nested vertical section

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_sections_col_sect.png)

-In the preceding image, to capture both the Sections and their Columns, 1 define a section then 2.  define a nested vertical section.
-Using abbreviated YML notation to give a brief idea of the more complex SenseML JSON:
+The following config uses abbreviated YML notation to give an overview of the more complex SenseML JSON:

 ```yml
 sections: